 Travelling to Russia

-In view of the coronavirus pandemic, the Russian Government has decided that until further notice:
+The Russian Government has decided that until further notice:

 - Russian land, river and sea borders are temporarily closed.